ckundo/sandy/README.md

+## Disclaimer
-11/10/13 *Disclaimer*: I have not been maintaining this gem, and I'm not sure that the Coned endpoints are still available. *It may not work as expected*.
+11/10/13 - I have not been maintaining this gem, and I'm not sure that the Coned endpoints are still available. *It may not work as expected*.

 # Sandy
 [![Build Status](https://secure.travis-ci.org/ckundo/sandy.png)](https://travis-ci.org/ckundo/sandy)